Living Well to Work

 Cornwall Voluntary Sector Forum is one of the partners in this project funded by the European Social Fund.

 ‘Living Well’ was piloted in the health and social care sector, specifically to help older people at risk of needing repeat emergency hospital admissions, due to their health conditions and living circumstances.
-The approach has demonstrated two findings:

 - Cascade Theatre Company

 - Centre for Geography, Environment and Society, University of Exeter

 - Newquay for Excellence Training Ltd

 For more information about the project, contact Priscilla Samuel at The Learning Partnership for Cornwall and the Isles of Scilly: firstname.lastname@example.org, 07792 065321.